What You’ll Accomplish

 Edit Child Site Settings

-Access per-site settings to update site name, administrator username, tags, and other options.Navigate to settings
+Access per-site settings to update site name, administrator username, tags, and other options.General Settings

 | Setting | Description |